Using MGTs in FPGA designs: Why the data is organized in packets

 • Offline use works great: No problem using the mobile phone even with no Intenet coverage.
 Update to cloud occurs later (may be required to open the app for that).
 Actually, the only reason I use AppSheets instead of a JavaScript home-cooked application is the ability to work offline.

 • Backing up an app: Impossible.
 There’s no way to download the app’s own settings, and deleting an app accidentally is easy.
-The best solution I found for this is to share the app (or better, a copy of it) with another user (being yourself) and make a copy of the app as the other user.
+The best solution I found for this is to share the app (or better, a copy of it) with another user (being yourself) and make a copy of the app as the other user (note to self: It’s the “obscura” account).
 And never log in as the other user again.
 This way, the copy at the other user is safe from accidental tampering.
 I speculate that the reason for not being able to download the app itself is that AppSheet’s business model is pay-per-user, and it’s free for less than 10 users.
 So had it been possible to download and restore the app from a file, a lot of no-cost single-user accounts would have been created and deployed.

 Random insights